ooddle

 5. Continue for at least three minutes.
 Most people notice meaningful relief within two minutes.

 If even four count inhales feel too much, drop to three count inhales and four count exhales.
 The longer exhale relative to the inhale is the part that matters.
+The exact count is less important than maintaining a ratio where the exhale is meaningfully longer than the inhale.

 Common Mistakes